Australian Dorper Sheep

 Live exports of Australian Dorper Sheep are conducted by Australian livestock exporters licensed by the Australian Government and the industry is highly regulated and has high levels of compliance.
 Animal Welfare is a primary component of the compliance and a primary focus of the way in which we conduct our business.

-Our Australian sheep livestock exports focus primarily on the Australian Dorper Sheep(for meat purposes) such as the Dorper and Damara breeds.
-Other Australian breeds for livestock export include Merino, Border Leicester, Romney, Wiltipol, Suffolk, Dorset, Dohne and Dorset Horn to mention but a few.
+Our Australian sheep livestock exports focus primarily on the Australian Dorper Sheep(for meat purposes) and the Australian White breeds.

 Australian Dorper Sheep – The Meat Machine

 The Dorper breed was developed in South Africa in the 1930s utilising the The Dorset Horn and Blackhead Persian.
 The breed was first introduced into Australia in 1996 with the release of Dorper embryos from South Africa for sale.
 They are referred to as hair sheep as quality dorpers require no shearing and given the right genetics lose their hair during the warmer weather.
 If you don’t buy quality you may find your dorpers don’t shed (lose) their hair in Summer and this will mean higher costs in shearing to prevent external parasites and higher veterinary costs.
 Quality really matters and is the difference between success and failure and your profit.